codspire/artifact-lookup-maven-plugin/README.md

 ## Usage Examples

 ### Example 1: Search all jars in a folder in default remote repository
-cd to the folder that contains jar files
+cd to the folder that contains jar files; suppose the folder contains below jars that you'd like to search in the remote Maven repository.

 ``` sh
 $ ls
 activation.jar  commons-io.jar  junit.jar